Model diagnostics for censored regression via randomized survival probabilities: Review of Existing Model Diagnostics Methods for Censored Regression

-In this section, we will review some existing residuals used in survival analysis.
-A central concept in these residuals is the survival probability.
+In this section, we review some existing model diagnostic methods used in survival analysis.
+A central concept in these residuals is the survival probability (SP).
 Suppose $T_{i}^{*}$ is the true failure time of the $i$th individual, which we assume to be a continuous random variable in this article.
 Let $t_{i}^{*}$ denote the realization of $T_{i}^{*}$.
-In many practical problems, we may not be able to observe $t_{i}^{*}$ exactly, but we can observe that $T_{i}^{*}$ is greater than a value $C_{i}$.
-This is called right-censoring.
-Since we will consider only the right-censoring in this article, we will use the word ``censoring'' to mean the ``right-censoring''.
+In many practical problems, we may not be able to observe $t_{i}^{*}$ exactly, but we can observe that $T_{i}^{*}$ is greater than a value $C_{i}$, which is called right-censoring.
+The observed failure times are denoted by the pair $(T_i, d_{i})$, where $T_{i}=\min(\Tistar, C_i), d_i=I (\Tistar < C_i)$.
+Since we will consider only the right-censoring in this article, we will use the ``censoring'' as a short for the ``right-censoring''.

-We first consider the situation without censoring.
-The survival function of $\Tistar$ based on a postulated model is defined as $S_{i}(\tistar) = P(\Tistar > \tistar)$, where the subscript $i$ indicates that the probability may depend on a set of covariate variables associated with the $i$th individual.
+Suppose the survival function of $\Tistar$ based on a postulated model is defined as $S_{i}(\tistar) = P(\Tistar > \tistar)$, where the subscript $i$ indicates that the probability depends covariate $x_{i}$ for the $i$th individual.
 Using a simple probability argument, one can prove that the survival probabilities $S_i(\Tistar)$ are uniformly distributed when $\svf$ is the survival function of the true model for $\Tistar$.
-Let us emphasize that the uniformity of \SPs under the true model holds universally for all absolutely continuous $\svf$ regardless of its specific form.
-Due to the uniformity, \SPs can be transformed into random variables with the quantile function of the desired distribution.
-For example, the widely used Cox-Snell (CS) residual is defined as:

-CS residuals are a transformation of $\SiTistar$ with the quantile function of the distribution $\exp(1)$; hence, they are exponentially distributed under the true model.
-The problem of checking the GOF of $\svf$ for $\Tistar$ is then converted to the problem of checking the exponentiality of CS residuals using various methods.
-For example, we can visually inspect the shape of the cumulative hazard function (estimated by Kaplan-Meier method) of CS residuals, which is expected to be a straight line with unit slope and zero intercept; we can also apply numerical GOF testing methods such as Kolmogorov-Smirnov test \cite{kstest_exponential_1997} to CS residuals.
-Transforming \SPs into exponentially-distributed CS residuals is only one option among many others.
-For example, one can also transform \SPs with the quantile of standard normal distribution \cite{nardi_new_1999-1}, defined as $r^{n}_{i}(\Tistar)=\Phi^{-1}(\SiTistar). $ Then the checking of the GOF of $\svf$ can be converted to the checking of the normality of $r^{n}_{i}(\Tistar)$.
+SPs can be transformed into random variables with a desired distribution by applying its inverse CDF or survival function.
+The widely used Cox-Snell (CS) residual is defined as $r^c_i (\Tistar)=- \log({S_i}(T_{i}^{*}))$, where $-\log(\cdot)$ is the inverse survival function of $\exp(1)$.
+Therefore, CS residuals are exponentially distributed under the true model.
+Although it is not used often in practice, one can also define normally-distributed residuals \cite{nardi_new_1999-1}: $r^{n}_{i}(\Tistar)=\Phi^{-1}(\SiTistar)$, which we call by \textbf{normalized SPs}.
+Then we can apply a variety of residual diagnostic methods for normal regression to diagnose $\svf$.